timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/start/quick.md

 Let's focus on the new `components` property.

-- The `components` property is an array of components that the LLM can use to generate UI.
+- The `components` property is an array of components that the LLM will use to generate UI.
 - The `exposeComponent` function defines a component that the LLM can use, with a name, description, and props.
-- The `props` property defines the input properties that the component can accept, using the Skillet schema language.
+- The `props` property defines the properties that the component can accept, using the Skillet schema language.
 - The `children` property allows the component to accept child components, enabling nested UI structures.
 - The `useUiChat` hook creates a chat resource that can generate UI components based on the LLM's responses.